-These reports leverage cutting-edge technology to provide clients with a cleaner and more comprehensive view of earnings2.
-Investors armed with our measure of core earnings and profitability enjoy a differentiated and more informed view of the fundamentals of companies and sectors.
+These reports leverage cutting-edge technology to provide clients with a cleaner and more comprehensive view of corporate performance2.
+Investors armed with our measures of profitability enjoy a differentiated and more informed view of the fundamentals of companies and sectors.